Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Read more about how Docker uses seccomp here.

-Consider applying a SELinux policy for Docker containers
+8. Consider applying a SELinux policy for Docker containers

 Security-Enhanced Linux (SELinux) is a Linux kernel security module that allows the use of Mandatory Access Controls (MAC) on system resources.

-If you want to apply a policy to your containers, you should enable it at host level and then configure the selinux-enabled option in the daemon.
+If you want to apply a policy to your containers, you should enable it at the host level and then configure the selinux-enabled option in the daemon.

-After enabling it at system level, custom per-container SELinux policies can be applied at runtime.
+After enabling it at the system level, custom per-container SELinux policies can be applied at runtime.
 Some Linux distributions, such as Red Hat, come with SELinux policies for Docker.

 Run the command below to check if SELinux is enabled in your daemon.